vechain/vebetterdao/README.md

 This will generate a folder `coverage` in `packages/contracts` with the coverage report.
 Open the `index.html` file in the browser to view it.

-We forked the governance contracts from the `openzeppelin-contracts` library.
-We have added some custom logic to the contracts and we have written tests for them, but we did not write tests for the functions that we did not modify.
-Therefore, the coverage report on `GovernorUpgradeable` will show that some of the functions have low coverage but this is expected and the real coverage for those contracts can be found [here](https://app.codecov.io/gh/OpenZeppelin/openzeppelin-contracts/tree/master/contracts%2Fgovernance).
+The governance contracts are forked from the `openzeppelin-contracts` library.
+Although we've added custom logic and written tests for them, we haven't tested functions we didn't modify.
+Consequently, the coverage report for `GovernorUpgradeable` may indicate low coverage for some functions.
+However, you can find the actual coverage for those contracts [here](https://app.codecov.io/gh/OpenZeppelin/openzeppelin-contracts/tree/master/contracts%2Fgovernance).

 ### Manually deploy the contracts